-CD14+ monocytes are responsible for phagocytosis of foreign substances in the body and are capable of killing infected host cells via antibody-mediated cellular cytotoxicity.
+CD14+ monocytes (classical monocytes) are responsible for phagocytosis of foreign substances in the body and are capable of killing infected host cells via antibody-mediated cellular cytotoxicity.
 Under the right culture conditions, monocytes can differentiate into dendritic cells, Langerhans cells, or macrophages.
+CD14+ monocytes are the most common subset of monocytes found in the periphery, and can be characterized by high CD14 expression and low CD16 expression (CD14++, CD16-).

 For cryopreserved CD14+ monocytes, either prepare cells for long-term storage in Liquid Nitrogen vapor phase or thaw for use.
 Storage in liquid phase nitrogen is NOT recommended.
 Short-term storage of cells (less than 2 weeks) at -80°C is acceptable but should be minimized to ensure maximum stability.
 Once thawed, samples must be used immediately.